 Among the most exuberantly blooming plants this side of the Mississippi, Penstemon are part of the enchantment of the West.
 A member of the Snapdragon family, even cultivated varieties retain a natural air, with dainty, long trumpet flowers and 5 (pent) prominent stamens.
-Sturdy and easily cultivated, species usually range from 1 to 3 ft. tall, and vary in color from white to pink to purple to deep wine-red to blue—one for every sunny spot.
-Trim after the first bloom to encourage a repeat flowering, and cut to the crown in autumn for strong growth next season.
+Sturdy and easily maintained, species usually range from 1 to 3 ft. tall, and vary in color from white to pink to purple to deep wine-red to blue—one for every sunny spot.
+Trim after the first bloom to encourage a repeat flowering, and cut back in autumn for strong growth next season.

 Heralding summer with ample-sized wide-open trumpets, this lush looking Penstemon dresses the border in bright, yet deep shades of cherry-red.
 Long, somewhat broad, rich green leaves bolster the dazzling flowers, whose maroon and ivory throats appear especially luminous when backed by the late afternoon sun.